Duquesne Safety Initiative

 The Duquesne Safety Initiative grew out of the Dow Safety Initiative, a partnership between Dow Chemical Corporation, the University of Minnesota, the University of California-Santa Barbara, and Penn State University, to change the safety culture in academic research laboratories.
 The Dow Safety Initiative began in 2012 and was publicized at the Council for Chemical Research (CCR) meeting in May of that year.

-The Duquesne Safety Initiative began modestly, when the Department Chair returned from the 2012 CCR meeting and asked for a student volunteer to serve on the Chemistry Department's Safety Committee.
-At the student's suggestion, the Department began its Annual Spring Cleaning to reduce clutter, rid the Department of excess chemicals and hazardous waste, and perform general cleaning.
+The Duquesne Safety Initiative began modestly when the Department Chair returned from the 2012 CCR meeting and formed the Chemistry Department's Safety Committee, which included a student member.
+At the committee's suggestion, the Department began its Annual Spring Cleaning to reduce clutter, rid the Department of excess chemicals and hazardous waste, and perform general cleaning.